-Breath of the Wild 2 is the biggest upcoming game, but it’s not coming out in 2021.
+Breath of the Wild 2 is Nintendo’s biggest upcoming game, but it’s not coming out anytime soon.

 Nintendo announced the sequel back in 2019 with a spooky teaser trailer that collectively dropped jaws.
 It contained no release date, leaving fans begging for any new information.
 Nintendo was mostly silent on the game for over two years, only occasionally mentioning that they were not ready to talk about it.